Are you ordering for a School? Order direct from us for our Education Discount

 Some companies are charging primary schools thousands of pounds to equip teachers with the knowledge they require, while other businesses are promoting the purchase of expensive hardware (like computers, robots, tablet devices, remote control toys and electronic kits).
 We’re taking a different approach!

-We want to provide teachers with one of the tools they can use to teach the fundamentals of computer coding to children as cheap as possible.
+We recognise the financial strains schools are under, and we want to provide teachers with one of the tools to help them teach STEM skills and the fundamentals of computer coding to children without “breaking the bank”.

 We’re calling it our “Primary Schools Programme”.